 Causal Potential or Disposition

-- This position refers to those who assert buddha-nature to be the basic or primary cause for beings to attain enlightenment.
-It is a capacity that sentient beings share with buddhas that demarcates their inherent potential to become enlightened should they choose to embark upon the path.
-In this case buddha-nature is often equated with a disposition or hereditary trait, gotra, that guarantees the possibility of enlightenment.
+This position refers to the understanding that buddha-nature is the basic or primary cause for beings to attain enlightenment but it is not endowed with latent qualities of the Buddha.
+Sentient beings have the capacity or potential to become enlightened should they choose to embark on the path.
+In this case, buddha-nature is often equated with a disposition or spiritual gene, gotra, that guarantees the possibility of enlightenment.

 People with this position